- What is a Java application?

 - Deploying a Java application

-WINDEV allows you to generate Java applications without even knowing the Java language.
+WINDEV allows you to generate Java applications without previous experience in Java development.
 As for all WINDEV applications, the application is developed in WLanguage.

 What is a Java application?

 A Java application is entirely compiled in JAVA.
 If this application uses a database, this database must have a JDBC driver (MySQL, Oracle, etc.).
 This driver is specific to each database (it can be downloaded from the Web site of the database publisher).

 HFSQL databases are accessed natively (in Windows and Linux only) via the SQL WLanguage functions.
 No additional driver is required.

 A Java application corresponds to a ".jar" file.
 It requires the Java Runtime to be executed.

 To compile (in Java) a Java project created with WINDEV, the Oracle J2SDK (version 1.4.2 or later) must be installed on the development computer.
 A version is available on the WINDEV setup media.
 This program can also be downloaded from the Oracle site.